Myron B. Thompson School of Social Work

 Social work, one of the fastest growing occupations in the nation, is a profession concerned with the prevention and resolution of problems for individuals, families, groups, and communities.
 Those who are committed to social justice and improving the quality of life for society's most vulnerable citizens would find this curriculum stimulating.
 Students graduate with the knowledge, skills, and values that facilitate the prevention or resolution of such problems as mental illness, substance abuse, homelessness, crime and delinquency, and poverty.

-The school has been providing quality social work education in Hawai'i for over 74 years.
+The school has been providing quality social work education in Hawai'i for over 75 years.
 It has a bachelor's, master's, and doctoral program.
-The BSW and MSW programs are accredited by the Council on Social Work Education (CSWE) and our PhD program is approved by UH Manoa Graduate Division.
+The BSW and MSW programs are accredited by the Council on Social Work Education (CSWE) and our PhD program is approved by UH Manoa Graduate Education.
 Our school is recognized nationally and internationally for its award-winning faculty, research and publications, and specialty areas that focus on the expressed needs of the community (health, mental health, child and family, and gerontology).

 The mission of the Myron B. Thompson School of Social Work (MBT SSW) is to provide educational excellence that advances social work with its focus on social justice.
 The principal responsibility is the generation, transmission, and application of knowledge for the global enterprise with special attention to Native Hawaiian, other Pacific Islander, and Asian populations in our state and region.

-Freshmen and sophomores who are interested in learning more about the social work profession and/or our BSW program have several ways to do this: (1) The Pre-Health/Pre-Law Advising Center is a walk-in resource center staffed with advisors trained to help students clarify career goals, select a major, plan coursework, research professional programs, gain relevant experience, and apply to schools.
-See: manoa.hawaii.edu/pac/.
+Freshmen and sophomores who are interested in learning more about the social work profession and/or our BSW program have several ways to do this: (1) The Pre-Health/Pre-Law Advising Center is a walk-in resource center staffed with advisors trained to help students clarify career goals, select a major, plan course work, research professional programs, gain relevant experience, and apply to schools.
+See: manoa.hawaii.edu/undergrad/pac/.
 (2) Social Work faculty advisors are available by appointment to assist with pre-admissions academic advising.
-Contact the School of Social Work Admissions Office for more information: email@example.com or (808) 956-7182.
+Contact the School of Social Work Admissions Office for more information: firstname.lastname@example.org or (808) 956-7182.
 (3) Online resources for BSW, MSW, and PhD programs, admissions, and degree requirements: Myron B. Thompson School of Social Work website (www.hawaii.edu/sswork/programs.html); MBT SSW Bulletin (www.hawaii.edu/sswork/bulletin.html).
-Hard copies of admissions information and materials may be requested from the SSW Admissions Office: firstname.lastname@example.org or (808) 956-7182.
+Hard copies of admissions information and materials may be requested from the SSW Admissions Office: email@example.com or (808) 956-7182.

 It is important that students seek out information on financial aid, including scholarships, stipends, student employment, etc., as early as possible.
 Deadline dates can vary and may require additional documentation and/or interviews.

 The UH Manoa Financial Aid Services is dedicated to making it possible for degree-seeking admitted students to attend UH Manoa regardless of their economic circumstances.
-See www.hawaii.edu/fas/.
-Please review this website thoroughly as it contains many links to additional and outside sources for financial aid.
+See www.hawaii.edu/fas/. lease review this website thoroughly as it contains many links to additional and outside sources for financial aid.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.